The process of buying a home for the first time can be overwhelming. Let me help you. Contact me and I'll make sure you're a empowered buyer.

 The Escrow Holder Won't:

-• Meet the bank's guidelines as specified in the escrow agreement
+• Comply with the bank's requirements as specified in the escrow agreement

-• Advise you - the escrow agent has to remain an impartial, third-party status
+• Tell you what's best - the escrow holder stays a neutral, third-party status

 Mortgage Escrow Account